Stress Urinary Incontinence

 How is stress urinary incontinence diagnosed?

-Medical history, physical exam, and urodynamic tests.
+Diagnosis typically involves a physical exam, medical history, and possibly urodynamic tests.

 What are treatment options for stress urinary incontinence?